andrejli/GDBResource/README.rst

 ----------

 Custom made Graph Document based Database only for other project purposes.
-Stores and loads data in .json format.
+Stores and loads data in .json format and in encrypted or plaintext .data files.

 Dependencies